 It is hard to find examples where Jesus may be tempted to be boastful but one that comes to mind is during his temptation.
 I can imagine it could have been tempting for Jesus to have told Satan to buzz off.
 But he didn’t.
-Instead he endured temptation without using his divine position.
+Instead, he endured temptation without using his divine position.

 Love is not conceited.

 I like the NIV’s translation which says love ‘is not proud.’
 This is a description of Jesus’ life.
 He sought lowness.
 Fundamental to Christianity is the belief that Jesus is the Son of God who became human.
 What an image of humility.
-This is backed up in his teaching.
+This is backed up by his teaching.
 He always called people to think of others before themselves.